March 18, 2024

 Following similar trends in commercial real estate, data center operations teams are challenged to manage their spaces with fewer staff.
 As a result, there are more opportunities to transition to smart building tools to create greater efficiencies for staff at the facility.
 Mobile first tools help data center operations teams manage physical access to spaces, track maintenance workflows, and monitor environmental conditions like temperature, humidity, and airflow.
 Sensors can be used to understand space utilization of floors and spaces, supplementing physical access control permissions and allowing for detailed monitoring by the ops team and compliance with customer security needs.

 With centralized data on what people have access to within data center facilities down to the floors and server rooms, maintenance records, and energy consumption trends, data centers can provide a transparent view of physical security and efficiency.
-Data centers running on a smart building platform are best positioned to protect against the threat of a physical breach and comply with data protection regulations.
+Data centers running on a smart building management system are best positioned to protect against the threat of a physical breach and comply with data protection regulations.

 Back to all Blog Posts